The Uncle Ruckus Reality Show: Plot

 Ruckus then visits a scientist and receives the results of his ethnic makeup.
-Midway through the scene, the action pans back to BET where Rudlin tells Debra Leevil (the same parody of BET CEO Debra L. Lee seen in the previous episode) to start BET animation in order to destroy the minds of black kids at a younger age.
+Midway through the scene, the action pans back to BET, where Rudlin tells Debra Leevil—the same parody of BET CEO Debra L. Lee seen in the previous episode—to start BET animation, in order to destroy the minds of black kids at a younger age.
 A board member shows Leevil his creation: "Super Cyborg Mandigo Man", with the script in flipbook form, showing a stick figure throwing a spear.
 Leevil, unimpressed because the show isn't evil enough, summons her associates, "Big Nigga" and "Crazy Bitch", to beat up the board member, who screams unsuccessfully for Rudlin to save him.
-Leevil then asks about the Uncle Ruckus show and Rudlin tells her it is.
-Leevil issues a threat of killing, or at least serious injury.
+Leevil then asks about the Uncle Ruckus show, and Rudlin tells her it is indeed evil.
+Leevil issues a threat of killing, or at least serious injury, in case it isn't.

-On the show, Ruckus receives his DNA test results, which reveal that he is 102% African with a 2% margin of error; he retreats into a bed-bound depression and quits all his jobs and contemplates selling "crack" and doubts he has re-vitiligo and calls on the Freemans for advice on how to be black.
+On the show, Ruckus receives his DNA test results, which reveal that he is 102% African with a 2% margin of error.
+He retreats into a bed-bound depression and quits all his jobs and contemplates selling crack, rapping, or even rapping about selling crack.
+He starts doubting he has re-vitiligo and calls on the Freemans for advice on how to be black.
 Robert points out there's nothing wrong with being black.
-In a sports store (probably Foot Locker), Ruckus complains about no shoes named after white men.
-Afterward, while getting his hair cut at a salon, Ruckus jumps to the defense of U.S. president George W. Bush, consequently getting kicked out.
+In a sports store, probably Foot Locker, Ruckus complains about no shoes named after white men.
+Afterward, while getting his hair cut at a salon, Ruckus overhears a political conversation and jumps to the defense of U.S. president George W. Bush, consequently getting kicked out.

-Meanwhile, Rudlin kidnaps the doctor who gave Ruckus his results and forces him to send new results after unsuccessfully torturing him (the power for the building and the 'torture machine' went out, since the electric bill wasn't paid).
+Meanwhile, Rudlin kidnaps the doctor who gave Ruckus his results, and forces him to send new results after unsuccessfully torturing him.
+The power for the building and the 'torture machine' went out, since the electric bill wasn't paid.

-Ruckus tries everything to adjust to his new status including reading Ebony Magazine and drinking malt liquor.
-Ruckus contemplates suicide but Rudlin arrives and prevents it.
+Ruckus tries everything to adjust to his new status, including reading Ebony Magazine and drinking malt liquor.
+Ruckus contemplates suicide, but Rudlin arrives and prevents it.
 The scientist arrives, blames the "mistake" on a black intern, and reveals new results: Ruckus is 50.07% Caucasian.